theQRL/documentation/docs/Use/Wallet/Web/backup-wallet.md

 ### Backup an Existing Wallet

-After an address has been created the recovery seed can be located using the web wallet application.
+After an address has been created, the recovery seed can be located using the web wallet application.

 - With a wallet open browse to the receive tab and select the "View Recovery Seed" option.
 - This will display the hexseed and mnemonic phrase as well as a QR tag that also contains this information.